Outdated Browser Detected

 Cash in on gifts

 Gifts are an essential part of spring confectionery that account for 60% of chocolate sales during the season.
-Boxed chocolates on Mother’s Day, heart-shaped novelties on Valentine’s Day and premium Easter eggs can help you
+Boxed chocolates on Mother’s Day, heart-shaped novelties on Valentine’s Day and premium Easter eggs can help you drive sales.

 Last year, gift sales increased by 7.7%, with shell eggs making up the majority of sales.
 “Retailers should ensure they stock a range of small, medium, large and luxury eggs to cater for all ages and budgets,” says Lauren George, brand and trade PR manager at Mars Chocolate and Wrigley.